Nextech-Catapults/curriculum-25/unit-2/unit-2-lesson-16.md

 ## Lesson Materials

 📖 Upload as Material in Google Classroom:
-- [Slides](https://docs.google.com/presentation/d/11hf3wFXWKxJrTlPFOZiXeL_ASsTtvjvohVusUUyGARE/edit?usp=sharing) (make a copy for your program - upload the copy)
+- [Slides](https://docs.google.com/presentation/d/1c80tvcEAEt7WJYwIWz7lDFQ2O0GCzj2_bXB4iPh4dy8/copy) (make a copy for your program - upload the copy)
 - There are no coding exercises for this lesson.
 Students will present their projects.

-📝 Upload as Assignment in Google Classroom (Ungraded):
+📝 Upload as Assignment in Google Classroom
-- [Unit 2 Survey](https://forms.gle/5srcNgLcHo64toVr5) (DO NOT MAKE A COPY - upload as link)
- - This is an important data point - please make sure this is completed.
- - If a student is absent on this, follow up with them for completion.
 <br>

 ## Key Points